ELC/control-theory-with-matlab/README.md

 - Todos los commits son bienvenidos, incluso si son menores ;)
 - Si no estás familiarizado con Github, puedes enviarme tus contribuciones al correo electrónico que aparece a continuación.

 ---
+## Frequently Asked Questions (FAQ)

+### 1. Why use an external tool like Jupyter instead of the native Matlab Live Editor?

+Jupyter provides useful advantages over the Live Editor:
+1. It can be easily integrated in source control, because it json.
+1. It is not version dependent, meaning if it can be then migrated to any Matlab Version.
+1. In Live Editor the execution is "per section" whereas in Jupyter is "per cell", providing faster output in Jupyter.
+1. Performance of Live Editor notebooks with a good amount of LaTeX is poor while in Jupyter it is managable.

+On the other hand, using Jupyter has drawbacks too:
+1. There is no built-in help, one has to use the Matlab site or the Matlab software.
+1. Interactivity options for plots (panning, zoom, etc.) are limited.
+1. There is currently limited support for Matlab Apps such as Control System Designer.
+1. Symbolic Expressions are not natively print using LaTeX typical fonts.
+1. There are services such as NBviewer that allow the rendering of the notebook online.
+1. Transparent integration with HTML in cells to improve User Experience

+All things considered, the advantages of using Jupyter overcome its drawbacks by far and therefore it was chosen as the go-to tool.

+### 2. Can I use this material in my class/course?

+The material is free to use for public and/or non-commercial uses, however, I would like to get notify if you do so.
+Knowing other people is using the material motivates to improve it.
+You can let me know by using the contact information in the bottom section.

+For commercial use, please contact first.

+### 3. Can I request some changes in the material?

+Suggestions and recommendations are welcome, please visit the Contributing section above.

+### 4. I found a typo/error, how do I report it?

+Same answer as 3.

+### 5. I would like to have a translation to X language of this material, how can I get it?

+Please send an email to get notify of translations.

+At the moment there is English to Spanish Translation

+### 6. How can I use this in Matlab?

+Matlab does not provide a built-in Jupyter inport function, however all code cells are copy/paste friendly.
+You can paste them in any .m file and it should work out of the box.

+### 6. I cannot execute the Notebook because of X error?

+For execution problems, please refer to the [Matlab Kernel Developers](https://github.com/Calysto/matlab_kernel)

+---
 ## Contact
 Contact the main author, Ezequiel Leonardo Castaño at castanoezequielleonardo *at* gmail.com